Are you a student?

 Our all-knowing, all-powerful … department admin.

-No, I haven’t turned this into a technical blog, but I wanted to expand on my post about protecting email documents by saving them as PDFs.
+I wanted to expand on my article about saving documents as PDFs.

 Yes.
 I said webpage.

-And we’re gonna see how to pop it into a PDF file.
+And we’re gonna see how to save it as a PDF file.

 The whole thing.
 Even the parts you would scroll to see.